 The BBML is a pre-packaged meal for infants, usually consisting of baby food jars and formula or milk.
 Parents traveling with babies can request this meal to make feeding time during the flight more convenient.

-NLML – No-lactose meal
+NLML – No-Lactose Meal

 This meal can either be low in lactose or contain no lactose, be sure to check as it seems to differ between some airlines.